California Acorn Barnacle

 California Acorn Barnacle, Megabalanus californicus.
 Cluster Size: 10 cm (4.0 inches) x 10 cm (4.0 inches) x 13 cm (5.1 inches).

-Morphology: The California Acorn Barnacle has steep sides with red and white striped plates that are separated white relatively white plates.
-The mantle of living specimens is blue, orange, red and blue.
+Morphology: The California Acorn Barnacle has steep sides with red and white striped plates that are separated by off-white plates.
+The mantle of living specimens is orange, red and blue.
 The top opening is wide that helps distinguish this barnacle from the similar Titan Acorn Barnacle.
-The California Acorn Barnacles reach a maximum of 3.0 cm (1.2 inches) in diameter.
+California Acorn Barnacles reach a maximum of 3.0 cm (1.2 inches) in diameter.
+This species can be confused with the Titan Acorn Barnacle, Megabalanus coccopoma, which is paler in color and has a smaller opening.

-Habitat and Distribution: California Acorn Barnacles are found attached to hard surfaces including buoys, crustacean shells, mollusk shells, pilings and rocks as individuals or in clusters.
-They are found in the intertidal zone to depths up to 12 m (40 feet).
-In Mexican waters they are a resident of the Pacific and found along the entire west coast of Baja and within the Sea of Cortez from Santa Rosalia south to Cabo San Lucas, Baja California Sur.
+Habitat and Distribution: California Acorn Barnacles are found attached to hard surfaces including buoys, crustacean shells, mollusk shells, pilings and rocks, as individuals or in clusters.
+They are found in the intertidal zone, and to depths up to 12 m (40 feet).
+The California Acorn Barnacle is a subtropical to tropical Eastern Pacific species.
+They are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Santa Rosalia, Baja California Sur, in the Sea of Cortez.
 Following an El Niño weather event, the California Acorn Barnacle can be found in more northern areas.

-Synonym: Balanus tintinnabulum californicus.
+Synonym: Balanus tintinnabulum californicus